Skip to content

 • ensure that the rental dwelling remains in good condition.

 • observe the terms and conditions of the tenancy agreement.
 If the tenancy agreement forbids, for example, smoking inside the dwelling, you cannot smoke in your home.
+If you have a pet, find out whether you can keep pets in your dwelling.
 If the tenancy agreement requires you to have home insurance, you must take it out.
 It is recommended to take out home insurance, even if it is not required in the tenancy agreement.

 • ask permission from the lessor, if you want to make changes in the dwelling, for example paint a wall.
 You cannot make any changes without permission, even if you pay for it yourself.
 Ask the permission in writing.